Thuy Trang: Power Rangers

 While Trang and the other cast members appeared in scenes with the characters out of the Power Rangers costumes, the in-costume fight scenes were footage adapted from the long-running Japanese television series Super Sentai.
 In that series, the Yellow Ranger was a male character, but the American show producers wanted more female characters in their cast, so they changed the character to a female during out-of-costume scenes and dubbed Trang's voice over the male actor's performance in the Japanese scenes.
 This is why the Yellow Ranger costume does not have a skirt like the Pink Ranger, who was female in both the Japanese and American versions of the show.
 The decision to put Trang, an Asian American actress, into the role of Yellow Ranger has received criticism and been the subject of jokes due to the connotation of yellow as an ethnic slur.
 Producers have said that race had nothing to do with colors of the costumes.

 Trang appeared in 80 episodes in the series, which included the entire first season and a portion of the second season.
 Trang performed many of her own stunts.
 She jogged and exercised regularly during her time on the show to stay in shape, and received training from martial arts experts on the set, including Jason David Frank.
 New to the acting profession, Trang said she learned a great deal during her time on the show: "I'm finding that acting is all about being honest and truthful in every moment.
 The camera is so close that it sees everything, so if you're truthful and honest, the audience will know."
 She believed the show conveyed positive messages to children, particularly about teamwork and having self-confidence.
 Trang became close friends with co-star Amy Jo Johnson, and the two would often have slumber parties at each other's houses.
 They were together when the 1994 Northridge earthquake struck, which badly frightened both women, but they were forced to go to the studio for filming that day anyway; no scenes were ultimately shot because the crew did not arrive.
-Trang repeatedly got hurt on the set of the show, and often had to be physically carried by others during shooting because of injuries.
+Trang was repeatedly hurt on the set of the show, and often had to be physically carried by others during shooting because of injuries.
 Jason David Frank said of her injuries: "She put her all into the scenes, so sometimes things happen."